 The courses required in the business minor program will be offered in a stepped sequence requiring completion of each course in the sequence before being able to continue to the next course.
-That is, students must first complete GBUS 401 and ECO 401 before taking BUS 127, BUS 127 before taking BUS 225, and BUS 225 before taking BUS 226.
-BUS 125 and BUS 326 are to be taken in conjunction with BUS 126 and BUS 226, respectively.
+That is, students must first complete BUS 126 before taking BUS 127, BUS 127 before taking BUS 225, and BUS 225 before taking BUS 226.
+BUS 125 and BUS 326 are to be taken in conjunction with BUS 126 and BUS 226 respectively.

 Program admission requirements

-Each spring, 80 students will be accepted into the business minor program for the following fall.
+Each spring, approximately 100 students will be accepted into the business minor program for the following fall.
 Applications to the program will be made by students and submitted to the program director by the last Friday in January.
 An admissions committee comprised of the business minor program director and the business minor curriculum committee will make admission decisions based on G.P.A., experience, and interest in pursuing business opportunities upon graduation from Lehigh (to be evaluated on the basis of a written essay).
 Students will be notified of admissions decisions by the first week in March to begin registration for the fall semester.
-Entrance into business minor classes will be controlled by restricted overrides by the director of business minor program.
+Applications are restricted to students from the P.C.
+Rossin College of Engineering and Applied Science, the College of Arts and Sciences, and the College of Health only.
 The Director of the Business Minor program is Robert Kuchta, Professor of Practice, Department of Management, 330 Rauch Business Center (email@example.com).

 Graduate degree programs offered by the college include the Master of Business Administration, the Master of Science in Applied Economics, the Master of Science in Business Analytics, the Master of Science in Management, and the Ph.D. in Business and Economics.